 - applying innovation tools and techniques to their everyday work

 - practically influencing and leveraging support for new ways of working

 - effectively communicating insights, ideas and ambitions with other stakeholders

 - managing projects within bureaucratic and political contexts to create space for innovation

 A core outcome of the learning programme is to also strengthen the culture around innovation practice, and at the end of their journey teams will leave as advocates for change and help drive new ways of working within their departments.

 What will teams need?

 Teams will need to have a real-life project to learn with to ensure that the learning on the programme doesn’t remain theoretical, and permission to learn by securing executive sponsorship for their participation.

 Find out more and how to apply

-If this sounds like something you’d like to be involved in, then please download the Info Pack for full details and pricing, and then get in touch!
-We are here to help you shape your project and design a team that will set you up for success.
-The deadline for final applications is November 29.
+If this sounds like something you’d like to be involved in, then please download the Info Pack for full details and pricing.
+We've now extended the deadline for final applications to December 16th, so please get in touch to let us know you'll be submitting.
+We're also here to help you shape your project and design a team that will set you up for success, so please don't hesitate to ask us any questions!